MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-calling-scenario.md

 1. Get the phone number of the Auto attendant resource account.
 1. Create the emergency call routing policy based on the phone number type of the Auto attendant.
 1. Set the static emergency location on the resource account.
-1. Create the Shared Calling routing policy.
+1. Create the Shared Calling policy.
-1. Grant the Shared Calling routing policy to the user.
+1. Grant the Shared Calling policy to the user.

 ## Shared Calling PowerShell example